tuna-kemer/local-rag-diving-assistant/README.md

 ## Notes

-This project was completed independently by a Sabancı University Computer Science student, following a self-directed one-month curriculum based on Microsoft's local RAG tutorial and Foundry Local documentation.
+This project was built by Tuna Kemer as part of the Microsoft Azure AI Summer Program 2026 organized by Barbaros Günay, CSA Manager at Microsoft Turkey.